twitter-archive/torch-autograd/README.md

 Autograd is work in progress.
 Current list of things to be developed includes:

 - [ ] Gradients of gradients (Hessian)
+- [ ] Add support for caching tape for a given input configuration
-- [ ] Helpers for building weights
+- [ ] Add support for sparse gradients
+- [ ] Implement auto-buffering so that native torch functions can re-use memory
 - [x] Debugging facilities (basic debugging in place, nothing amazing) (profile speed & gradient magnitude of each computation.
 Should just require nodeApply wrapper.)
-- [ ] Add support for sparse gradients
-- [ ] Implement auto-buffering so that native torch functions can re-use memory
 - [x] Implement missing gradients for `torch.max`, `torch.min`, ... more generally,
       allow operators on input data if no gradients will be computed on them (if x:max() is called to be used in a subsequent function, but we don't need the gradients wrt x,